kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 require_once __DIR__ .
 DS . 'site-plugin-groups.php';
 ```

-## Create a group
+## 2. Create a group

-To keep it simple, I will use the `group-seo` example plugin group below.
+To keep it simple, I will use the `group-seo` example group below.

 1. Create `group-seo` folder.
 1. Create `group-seo/group-seo.php` file.
 The filename should match the folder name.